7cc5c4f330d47060/botv12/README.md

-# owobot
+# botv12

-owobot is a Minecraft bot originally designed for [Kaboom](https://kaboom.pw/) and its clones.
+botv12 is a Minecraft bot originally designed for [Kaboom](https://kaboom.pw/) and its clones.
 It has many of the features that you would expect in a modern Kaboom bot:

 - commands (obviously)
 - a self care system
 - a command core, to run commands quickly
 - a hashing system, to enable trusted users to securely run certain commands in chat

 It supports all Minecraft versions from 1.13 to 1.20.4 that are supported by node-minecraft-protocol.
+It may work on other versions, however, support will not be provided for them.

 If you are not sure if this code is safe to run, you can read through every line of code.
 You can also see the commit history by clicking on the (n) commits button, to make sure nobody has added any exploits or introduced vulnerabilities to the code.